Northside Hospital Visitation Guidelines

 - Visitors with a negative screen will receive a colored armband each day.
 The band must be worn for the duration of each daily visit.

-During this time, we encourage family members and friends to use alternative means to interact with loved ones via phone and video calls (FaceTime, Skype, etc.), social media and other tools.
+During non-visiting hours, we encourage family members and friends to use alternative means to interact with loved ones via phone and video calls (FaceTime, Skype, etc.), social media and other tools.
 Scroll down for information about how to call or send mail to a patient at a Northside hospital.